 Real estate taxes.
-If you file Schedule C (Form 1040), enter all your deductible real estate taxes on line 11 of Form 8829.
+If you file Schedule C (Form 1040), enter all your deductible real estate taxes on Form 8829, line 11.
 After you have figured the business part of your taxes on lines 12 and 13, subtract that amount from your total real estate taxes on line 11.
 The remainder is deductible on Schedule A, line 6.